 (b) Each Party shall use every reasonable effort to mitigate any damages resulting from a breach and/or termination of any Operational Agreement.

-(c) If ENA terminates the Operational Agreements as a result of a breach by Customer of one or more of such agreements, then ENA may its right to administer the Transportation Contracts as Customer's agent to the extent necessary for ENA to mitigate its damages and determine the amounts that Customer will owe to ENA as of the effective date of, or as a result of, the termination.
+(c) If ENA terminates the Operational Agreements as a result of a breach by Palo Alto of one or more of such agreements, then ENA may utilize its right to administer the Transportation Contracts as Palo Alto's agent to the extent necessary for ENA to mitigate its damages and determine the amounts that Palo Alto will owe to ENA as of the effective date of, or as a result of, the termination.

-(d) If Customer terminates the Operational Agreements as a result of a breach by ENA of one or more of such agreements, then ENA shall lose its right to administer the Transportation Contracts as Customer's agent.
+(d) If Palo Alto terminates the Operational Agreements as a result of a breach by ENA of one or more of such agreements, then ENA shall lose its right to administer the Transportation Contracts as Palo Alto's agent.

 (e) Termination of this Agreement by one Party due to the other Party's breach shall be in addition to any other remedy available at law or equity to the terminating Party.

-(f) In the event that this Agreement is terminated pursuant to the provisions of Sections 12.1(a), (b), (c), (d), or (f) as the result of the acts or omissions of Customer, Customer shall be obligated to pay ENA an amount equal to the "ENA Termination Expenses", and in addition Customer shall pay ENA an amount equal to: all amounts ENA has paid to PG&E pursuant to Section 1.1 of this Agreement, plus an amount equal to ENA's actual cost to unwind those financial hedge transactions it entered into to hedge the transactions contemplated by the Operational Agreements (the "Hedges"), in which event Customer shall have the right to audit all applicable books and records of ENA in order to verify the determination of the above two amounts.
-The term "ENA Termination Expenses" means: the Second Year Termination Expense if the termination is effective after July 1, 2002 but before July 1, 2003 and if the termination is effective on or after July 1, 2003 an amount equal to the Third Year Termination Expense.
+(f) In the event that this Agreement is terminated pursuant to the provisions of Sections 12.1(a), (b), (c), (d), or (e) as the result of the acts or omissions of Palo Alto, Palo Alto shall be obligated to pay ENA an amount equal to the ENA Termination Expenses, and in addition Palo Alto shall pay ENA an amount equal to: all amounts ENA has paid to PG&E pursuant to Section 1.1 of this Agreement, plus an amount equal to ENA's actual cost to unwind those financial hedge transactions it entered into to hedge the transactions contemplated by the Operational Agreements (the "Hedges").

 12.3 Winding Up .
-Subject to Section 12.2(c), at the end of the Term, (a) ENA's agency under the Transportation Contracts shall expire or be revoked, and at Customer's request ENA shall assist Customer in very promptly advising PG&E of such expiration or revocation, and (b) any amounts due and owing either Party under any Operational Agreement shall be paid pursuant to the terms of such Operational Agreement and any corrections or adjustments to payments previously made shall be determined and any refunds due to either Party shall be made at the earliest possible time and in any event no later than thirty (30) Days for the account of Customer.
+Subject to Section 12.2(c), at the end of the Term, (a) ENA's agency under the Transportation Contracts shall expire or be revoked, and at Palo Alto's request ENA shall assist Palo Alto in very promptly advising PG&E of such expiration or revocation, and (b) any amounts due and owing either Party under any Operational Agreement shall be paid pursuant to the terms of such Operational Agreement and any corrections or adjustments to payments previously made shall be determined and any refunds due to either Party shall be made at the earliest possible time and in any event no later than thirty (30) Days for the account of Palo Alto.

 ARTICLE 13.
 INDEMNIFICATION

-13.1 Indemnification Obligations of Customer .
-Subject to Section 13.3, Customer shall indemnify and hold harmless ENA and its Affiliates and each of their respective Representatives from and against any claim, liability, loss, cost, damage or expense (including, without limitation, reasonable attorneys' fees, charges and disbursements) made against such indemnified party by third parties arising out of, or resulting from or in any way related to (a) the breach of or failure to perform or satisfy any of the representations, warranties or covenants made by Customer in any Operational Agreement, or (b) any Excluded Liability.
+13.1 Indemnification Obligations of Palo Alto .
+Subject to Section 13.3, Palo Alto shall indemnify and hold harmless ENA and its Affiliates and each of their respective Representatives from and against any claim, liability, loss, cost, damage or expense (including, without limitation, reasonable attorneys' fees, charges and disbursements) made against such indemnified party by third parties arising out of, or resulting from or in any way related to (a) the breach of or failure to perform or satisfy any of the representations, warranties or covenants made by Palo Alto in any Operational Agreement, or (b) any Excluded Liability.